READ MORE: Check out our free tips for all the big fights in 2023

-She added a third world title to her collection on March 15, 2019 when she stopped Brazilian Rose Volante in the ninth round in Philadelphia, Pennsylvania to claim the WBO lightweight belt to set up a unification bout against Delfine Persoon.
+She added a third world title to her collection on March 15, 2019, when she stopped Brazilian Rose Volante in the ninth round in Philadelphia, Pennsylvania to claim the WBO lightweight belt to set up a unification bout against Delfine Persoon.

 Persoon came into this bout as the WBC champion, she had held the title for five years after winning it in 2014 when she beat Erica Farias on points.
 The bout with Taylor was a war and the Irishwoman got a majority decision verdict to hold all the belts as the WBA, WBO, IBF, WBC and The Ring lightweight champion of the world.

 Cindy’s trainer and husband Jordan Maldonado caused a scene after the bout as he squared up to Taylor and her coach Ross Enamait, shouting: “You got the easy sister tonight.
-Next you get Amanda and she will kick your a**.”
+Next, you get Amanda and she will kick your a**.”

 In 2015, Serrano challenged UFC superstar Ronda Rousey to a boxing fight after Rousey’s trainer claimed she could win the boxing world title as she has never lost a round in the gym.
-Serrano didn’t take to kindly to that and called her out, but nothing ever came of it.
+Serrano didn’t take too kindly to that and called her out, but nothing ever came of it.